theredpea/theredpea.github.io/_posts/2020-11-27-learning-threejs.markdown

     const renderer = new THREE.WebGLRenderer();
     renderer.setSize( window.innerWidth, window.innerHeight );

+I checked more examples like this [OBJ file loader](https://github.com/mrdoob/three.js/blob/master/examples/webgl_loader_obj.html).
+In all these examples,  `THREE.WebGLRenderer()` seems like the standard.
+(I haven't seen a different type of Renderer, while objects like `Camera` and `Geometry` have many varieties)

+(OBJ is a file extension I'm exporting from SketchUp)

 ## Scene
 A scene will contain the 3D objects we're drawing i.e. the objects being "viewed".
 Creating a scene is very basic, no arguments required for the constructor: